|Innovative ways to manage stormwater. Video: 4½ minutes.

-Clark County administers the Clean Water Program to safeguard the quality of our water and comply with the federal Clean Water Act.
+Clark County administers the Clean Water Division to safeguard the quality of our water and comply with the federal Clean Water Act.
 The program's primary activities include stormwater capital improvements, water quality monitoring, public education and outreach, regulations and enforcement and stormwater maintenance.
-As the county's population continues to increase, the Clean Water Program is committed to keeping our waterways clean for people, fish and wildlife.
+As the county's population continues to increase, the Clean Water Division is committed to keeping our waterways clean for people, fish and wildlife.

 Fee rates and payment due dates

 Current and recently completed projects developed to collect and treat polluted storm runoff

 County efforts to protect the declining salmon and steelhead population